fvalderiago/FlightInformationAPI/README.md

 status is an enum with values: Scheduled, Delayed, Cancelled, Departed, Arrived.

-Getting Started
+### Getting Started
 Prerequisites
 .NET 8.0 SDK

 Visual Studio 2022+ or VS Code

-Setup & Run
+### Setup & Run

 Clone the repository:

-bash
-Copy code
 git clone https://github.com/yourusername/FlightInformationAPI.git
 cd FlightInformationAPI

 Restore dependencies:

-bash
-Copy code
 dotnet restore

 Run the API:

-bash
-Copy code
 dotnet run --project FlightInformationAPI

 Navigate to Swagger UI to test endpoints:

-bash
-Copy code
 https://localhost:5001/swagger/index.html

-Running Tests
+### Running Tests
 The project uses xUnit for unit testing and an in-memory repository for isolation.

-bash
-Copy code
 dotnet test

 You should see all tests passing for the controller and service layers.

-Notes
+Notes:
-In-memory repository is used for demonstration and testing.
-For production, replace it with EF Core + SQL Server or another database.
+- In-memory repository is used for demonstration and testing.

-Validation is implemented using Data Annotations.
+- Validation is implemented using Data Annotations.

-Logging is implemented via ILogger.
+- Logging is implemented via ILogger.

-Search endpoint supports filtering by airline, departure airport, arrival airport, date range, and status.
+- Search endpoint supports filtering by airline, departure airport, arrival airport, date range, and status.